Will negative publicity, lengthy rollout of TSTV affect sales?

 Analytic thinkers, in contrast, are less likely to consider contextual factors, attributing negative information to the parent brand and updating their brand beliefs accordingly.

-So that leaves us to wonder if both types of consumers are present in the Nigerian situation of prospective TSTV customers, while also postulating there are some who may not fall into any of the categories.
+So that leaves us to wonder if both types of consumers are present in the Nigerian situation of prospective TSTV customers, while also postulating there are some who may not fall into any of the categories, which should include young Nigerian school kids.

 The analytical thinking consumers are the more likely ones to consider and question the credibility of TSTV.